Our School

 From the Principal

 Baxter Primary is a vibrant, community-based school established in 1890 and situated 3km from the township of Baxter.
-Currently we consist of seven multi-age classes and two straight Foundation class, with a total enrolment of 180 students.
+Currently we consist of 7 multi-age classes and 2 straight Foundation classes with a total enrolment of 195 students.
 The school is proud of its long history and service to the community.

 Baxter Primary School has beautiful surroundings with large spacious outdoor areas.
-These include two grassed sports fields, senior and junior playgrounds, a basketball court, vegetable garden, sensory maze and a multi- functional outdoor space.
+These include two grassed sports fields, senior and junior playgrounds, a basketball court, vegetable garden, sensory garden and a multi-functional outdoor space.
 These areas encourage learning through play and promote high levels of movement and exercise for good physical and mental wellbeing.
-We have also recently undergone a $2.5 million redevelopment of our Junior School.
+We also completed a $2.5 million redevelopment of our Junior School in 2020.

-Working together we aim to build a community of responsible and resilient learners who strive to achieve academically, creatively and socially.
+Working collaboratively we aim to build a community of responsible and resilient learners who strive to achieve academically, creatively and socially.
 We value being kind, respectful, inclusive and encouraging of others.

-Our teachers plan in teams with a focus on improving student learning at their point of need.
+Our teachers plan in teams, focusing on a low variance and guaranteed curriculum for all students.
 We use student data to personalise learning in our quest to improve student learning outcomes.
 We operate as a Professional Learning Community (PLC).

 Our school utilises the services of a part-time Chaplain to support our students and their families.
-Our Respectful Relationships Program and Buddy Program enhances our children’s sense of wellbeing and belonging.
+Our Respectful Relationships Program and Buddy Program enhance our children’s sense of wellbeing and belonging.

-Other enrichment programs and extracurricular activities include Instrumental music, environmental activities, lunchtimes clubs and a wide range of sporting activities.
-The Baxter Buddies basketball teams operates from the school.
+Other enrichment programs and extracurricular activities include instrumental music, environmental activities, lunchtime clubs and a wide range of sporting activities.
+We also offer our students a weekly Breakfast Club.

-We are proud to announce that our Baxter Playgroup will be resuming on Thursday mornings and we offer a Before and After School Care facility available Monday to Friday, including a school holiday program.
+A Before and After School Care facility is available Monday to Friday and includes a school holiday program.

 For a personal tour with me or for further information please don’t hesitate to contact the school on 5971 1391 or via email at baxter.ps@education.vic.gov.au.